| Enter your email address here: |

 NASA's STS 36 (Atlantis 6, 34th Shuttle mission, 65th US manned space mission) ended at the close of a secret Department of Defense flight.

-STS 36 was launched 28 February 1990 after being postponed due to illness of the crew commander, a malfunction of a range safety computer, and weather conditions.
-This was the sixth Shuttle mission dedicated to the Department of Defense.
+STS 36 was launched 28 February 1990 in a classified window extending from 12 midnight to 4 a.m.
+EST after being postponed from 22, 23, 24, 25 and 26 February due to illness of the crew commander, a malfunction of a range safety computer, and weather conditions.
+It was the first time since Apollo 13 in 1970 that a manned space mission was affected by the illness of a crew member, and the sixth Shuttle mission dedicated to the Department of Defense.

-STS 36 ended 4 March 1990 when Atlantis landed on Runway 23, Edwards Air Force Base, California.
+STS 36 ended 4 March 1990 when Atlantis landed on revolution 72 on Runway 23, Edwards Air Force Base, California.
 Rollout distance: 7,900 feet.
 Rollout time: 53 seconds.
+Launch weight: classified.
+Landing weight: 87,200 pounds (according to NASA - but this number sounds off by about 200,000 pounds).
+Orbit altitude: 132 nautical miles.
+Orbit inclination: 62 degrees.
 Mission duration: four days, ten hours, 18 minutes, 22 seconds.
-Landed revolution 72.
-Orbiter returned to KSC on 13 March 1990.
+Miles Traveled: 1.9 million.
+The orbiter was returned to KSC on 13 March 1990.

 The flight crew for STS 36 was: John O. Creighton, Commander; John H. Casper, Pilot; Richard M. Mullane, Mission Specialist 1; David C. Hilmers, Mission Specialist 2; Pierre J. Thuot, Mission Specialist 3.